Lower Saxony derby

 The Lower Saxony derby (Niedersachsenderby [ˈniːdɐzaksn̩ˌdɛʁbi, -ˌdœːɐ̯bi]) usually refers to a match between the two Lower Saxonian association football clubs Hannover 96 and Eintracht Braunschweig.
-As of 2023, 154 such matches have taken place: Eintracht Braunschweig won 68, Hannover 96 won 57, and 29 matches ended in a draw.
+As of October 2025, 159 such matches have taken place: Eintracht Braunschweig won 69, Hannover 96 won 59, and 31 matches ended in a draw.

 Description

-The cities of Hanover und Braunschweig are 55 km apart.
+The cities of Hanover and Braunschweig are 55 km apart.
 In the media, matches of the two teams against VfL Wolfsburg and in part also against VfL Osnabrück are called Lower Saxony derbies; this view is not shared by many supporters and club officials.

 History

 The beginnings (1905–1963)

 Eintracht Braunschweig was founded in 1895, Hannover 96 one year later as Hannoverscher Fußball-Club.
 The first match between the two teams took place in the first decade of the 1900s.
 Hannover 96 won the German championship in 1938 and 1954.
 Until the 1962–63 season, Braunschweig won 54 matches, with Hannover winning 38 matches and 14 matches ending in a draw.